mamachanko/cfpush/README.md

 This tutorial currently assumes you're using [run.pivotal.io](https://run.pivotal.io).
 If you sign up you will get some free quota to play around with. (might as well spend it on this tutorial)

-You will need the `cf` cli.
-If you don't have it installed yet, go [here](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).

-## Affordances
+## Development affordances

-The tutorial comes in different flavours:
+You can run the tutorial with different flavours:
 ```bash
 # For the tutee.
 With prompts and real commands.
 It's the tutorial as it's meant to be run.
 ./run.sh